RECYCLING A NEW BEGINNING

 Even though cork stoppers are biodegradable and absorb CO2, their life doesn’t end after a bottle is opened.
 Recycling, and the reuse of raw materials, enables the life cycle of cork stoppers to be extended, contributing to a better planet.
 Although recycled cork is never used to make new cork stoppers, it can be used in multiple applications.

 Cork stoppers naturally absorb CO2, an ability that draws back to their origin at the forest.
-One single cork stopper can absorb 309 g of CO2.
+One single cork stopper can absorb between 288g and 562g of CO2.
 But for an exceptional material such as cork, this is really just the beginning.

 Pop!
 The bottle has just been opened, and a new journey starts for cork.